-Ryan Oulahen enters his second year as Head Coach of the Flint Firebirds prior to the 2017-18 season.
+Ryan Oulahen enters his third year as Head Coach of the Flint Firebirds prior to the 2018-19 season.

 A year ago, everything about his new job as coach of the Flint Firebirds was a mystery to Ryan Oulahen.

 He landed in an area he’d heard only rumors about and was coaching a group of players he would never have recognized had he bumped into them on the street.